-Feline leukaemia virus (FeLV) is very important viral infection of cats occurring throughout the world.
+Feline leukaemia virus (FeLV) is a very important viral infection of cats occurring worldwide.

-A cat persistently infected with FeLV is highly likely to develop clinical disease related to the virus and it is an important cause of suffering and death in cats.
-However, the development of readily accessible tests to identify infected cats, and the development of effective vaccines have together significantly reduced the prevalence (frequency) of infection with this virus, although it remains an important disease.
+A cat persistently infected with FeLV is highly likely to develop clinical disease related to the virus, which can cause suffering and death in cats.
+However, the development of effective vaccines and readily accessible tests (to identify infected cats) have together significantly reduced the prevalence (frequency) of infection with this virus, although it remains an important disease.

 What is FeLV and how is it spread?

 FeLV is an important cause of disease and death in cats.
-In a cat persistently (permanently) infected with the virus is at significant risk of developing many severe illnesses such as anaemia, immunosuppression and cancer.
-It has been estimated that 80-90% of infected cats die within 3-4 years of their infection being diagnosed.
+In a cat persistently (permanently) infected with the virus, there is significant risk of developing many severe illnesses such as anaemia, immunosuppression and cancer.
+It has been estimated that 80-90% of infected cats die within 3-4 years of FeLV diagnosis.

-In a persistently infected cat, large quantities of virus are shed in the saliva, but the virus may also be present in faeces, urine and milk.
-The virus is fragile and does not survive outside the cat for any length of time.
+In a persistently infected cat, large quantities of virus are shed in the saliva, and potentially the faeces, urine and milk.
+The virus is fragile and does not survive in the environment for any length of time.
 It is thought that infection is perhaps spread most commonly through prolonged social contact (mutual grooming, sharing of food bowls, litter trays etc., where virus may be ingested).
-However, the virus can also be transmitted through biting and if an entire queen is infected with FeLV, andy kittens she produces will also be infected (although many die and are aborted or resorbed before birth due to the FeLV infection).
+However, the virus can also be transmitted through biting and if an entire queen is infected with FeLV, any kittens she produces will also be infected (although many die or are are aborted/resorbed before birth).

-In general, less than 1-2% of healthy pet cats are infected with FeLV, but infection is more common in sick cats, in outdoor cats, and slightly more common in male than female cats.
+In general, less than 1-2% of healthy pet cats are infected with FeLV, however the infection is found more commonly in sick/outdoor cats, and it is slightly more common in males.